Fifty years ago today--on September 10, 1975--Kiss released its fourth album, a double-live LP called Alive!, and I had to have it.

 Detroit Rock City is juvenile, crass, and loud, just like KISS itself

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 12, 1999 By Steve Newton Despite the plot similarities—both movies are about teenage twits hell-bent on seeing their greasepaint-laden glam-rock idols in the flesh—Detroit Rock City is no Wayne’s World.
 For starters, Wayne’s World had two talented comedians, Saturday Night Live’s Mike Myers and Dana Carvey.
-Detroit Rock … Continue reading Detroit Rock City is juvenile, crass, and loud, just like KISS itself
+Detroit Rock City has the … Continue reading Detroit Rock City is juvenile, crass, and loud, just like KISS itself

 The mighty KISS marketing machine pulls off another fast one with IKONS